 It’s half-baked.

-I am clearly in the minority that thinks of two-factor auth in and by itself as security voodoo to appease the unwashed masses – especially if you don’t follow it up with privilege separation – and I’m going to stick to my guns on this one.
+I am clearly in the minority that thinks of two-factor authentication in and by itself as security voodoo to appease the unwashed masses – especially if you don’t follow it up with privilege separation – and I’m going to stick to my guns on this one.

 Like I wrote a while back, it is positively idiotic that the very same Apple ID and password I use for the App Store or to manage my iCloud account is also used to access my e-mail and Messages.
 Google (for all their whimsy regarding service life cycles) does this right by allowing me to manage service passwords.